feroult/yawp-site/guides/tutorials/the-javascript-client.md

 }
 ~~~

-Now to add static methods to this endpoint model, we can do this:
+Now to add static methods to this endpoint model, we can do:

 ~~~ javascript
 class Person extends yawp('/people') {